peter-can-write/clang-notes/videos.md

 The interfaces to clang:

-* Clang Plugins: run as part of the compilation, very tightly coupled.
-Can break build when they fail (because you check something).
+* Clang Plugins: run as part of the compilation, provides tight integration with the compiler.
+Can break build when they fail (because you check something, for example, if an anti-pattern exists and you can fail the build on that occasion).
 * libClang: high-level C API, gives you things like cursors or references to code.
+Stable API though provides a high level of abstraction.
 * libTooling: More powerful than libClang, less coupled than plugins.

 libTooling can run over a string, or run over multiple files in a project.